+Proposal Vote Required

-Proposal Proposal 1: Election of Directors Vote Required Each director nominee will be elected at the Annual Meeting if the nominee receives a majority of the votes cast with respect to his or her election (that is, the number of votes cast "FOR" the nominee must exceed the number of votes cast "AGAINST" the nominee).
-Board's Recommendation "For" each of the Class III director nominees named in this Proxy Statement Proposal 2: Ratification of the Appointment of our Independent Registered Public Accounting Firm Majority of the shares present in person or represented by proxy and entitled to vote on the matter.
-"For" the ratification of the appointment of KPMG LLP Proposal 3: Approval, on an Advisory Basis, of the Company's Named Executive Officer Compensation Majority of the shares present in person or represented by proxy and entitled to vote on the matter.
-"For" the approval, on an advisory basis, of the named executive officer compensation
+Proposal 1: Election of DirectorsEach director nominee will be elected at the Annual Meeting if the nominee receives a majority of the votes cast with respect to his or her election (that is, the number of votes cast "FOR" the nominee must exceed the number of votes cast "AGAINST" the nominee).

+Proposal 2: Ratification of the Appointment of our Independent Registered Public Accounting Firm Majority of the shares present in person or represented by proxy and entitled to vote on the matter.

-Proposal 4: Approval, on an Advisory Basis, of the Frequency of Future Advisory Votes on Named Executive Officer Compensation The frequency option receiving the highest number of affirmative votes will be considered the preferred frequency option of stockholders.
+Proposal 3: Approval, on an Advisory Basis, of the Company's Named Executive Officer Compensation Majority of the shares present in person or represented by proxy and entitled to vote on the matter.

-"1 Year" as the frequency of future advisory votes on named executive officer compensation.